damndemento/esp32-ftms-server-ic7/README.md

 Then you can connect it to your bike without harming the IC7 - just disconnect the display from the sensor and plug the D1 mini ESP32 between - et voilá - your IC7 speaks FTMS now.

-Ready to connect to Zwift, WahooRGT or similar... have fun!
+Ready to connect to Zwift, WahooRGT or similar...

+actually it is powered with 5v via the sub jack - but I'm planning to add a rechargable battery and a shield for charging... and last but not least a little case to fit.

+ have fun!